 Private colleges are more expensive than public colleges because they receive less government/financial assistance.
 They are supported by your tuition and other private funding sources.
-However, private institutions usually offer more financial aid and scholarships than public colleges and universities.
+However, sometimes private institutions offer more financial aid and scholarships than public colleges and universities.